danielfrg/pelican-jupyter/README.md

 You can include an `#ignore` comment anywhere in a cell of the Jupyter notebook to ignore it, removing it from the post content.

-On the `pelicanconf.py` you can set:
+In `pelicanconf.py` you can set:

 - `IPYNB_USE_META_SUMMARY`: boolean variable to use the summary provided in the `.ipynb-meta` file instead of creating it from the notebook.
-- `IPYNB_STOP_SUMMARY_TAGS`: list of tuple with the html tag and attribute (python HTMLParser format) when the summary creation should stop, this is usefull to generate valid/shorter summaries.
+- `IPYNB_STOP_SUMMARY_TAGS`: list of tuples with the html tag and attribute (python HTMLParser format) when the summary creation should stop, this is useful to generate valid/shorter summaries.
 `default = [('div', ('class', 'input')), ('div', ('class', 'output'))]`
 - `IPYNB_EXTEND_STOP_SUMMARY_TAGS`: list of tuples to extend the default `IPYNB_STOP_SUMMARY_TAGS`
 - `IGNORE_FILES = ['.ipynb_checkpoints']`: prevents pelican from trying to parse notebook checkpoint files